Logo Along the Lines

 Umfrage zur Nutzung und Wahrnehmung von Stellwerken

-Im Rahmen des Projektes führen wir ebenfalls eine kurze Umfrage zur Wahrnehmung der Stellwerke in der Öffentlichkeit und ihrer Nutzungsmöglichkeiten durch.
-Bitte unterstützen Sie das Projekt, indem Sie die folgenden Fragen beantworten.
+Im Rahmen der Initiative führen wir ebenfalls eine kurze Umfrage zur Wahrnehmung der Stellwerke in der Öffentlichkeit und ihrer Nutzungsmöglichkeiten durch.
+Bitte unterstützen Sie die Initiative, indem Sie die folgenden Fragen beantworten.
 Sie helfen damit bei der Entwicklung neuer Nutzungskonzepte der Gebäude.
 Herzlichen Dank!

 Zur Umfrage